 A feature only present for the Windows operating system (including Windows 7 and Windows 8) is the ability to install Icedrive’s virtual drive.
 The feature allows you to interact with your files from your desktop, including previewing files and editing them.

-Icedrive offers three pricing plans which can be paid monthly, annually, or biennially.
-The most inexpensive long-term plan includes a worth of storage for as low as $2.99 per month (two-year plan).
+Icedrive offers three pricing plans which can be bought with a one-off payment or on a monthly or annual subscription.
+The most inexpensive long-term plan includes 1TB worth of storage for as low as $4.92 per month (one-year plan).

 Although Icedrive also offers lifetime plans, it doesn’t have any options for businesses or enterprises.
 We can’t be sure, but it’s likely because the company realizes it’s not in a position to appeal to the business market.
 Limited file sharing options, which impact collaboration, means that business users should check out our best cloud storage for business selection to find a different solution.